juborajnaofel/juborajnaofel/README.md

 ### Hi there 👋<br>
 My name is I.E.U.
 Juboraj Naofel.
 <p align="left">
-Welcome!
+I extend a warm welcome to you.
+Please allow me to introduce myself.
+I am I.E.U.
+Juboraj Naofel, a software engineer currently working at Codeshaper in Dhaka, Bangladesh.
+Within my professional endeavors, I derive great satisfaction from engaging in programming, web development, teaching, and leadership roles.

-I enjoy programming, web development, teaching, and leadership.
-I am currently employed in Codeshaper, Dhaka, Bangladesh, as a Software Engineer.
+Alongside my primary occupation, I maintain a tutorial channel with a substantial following of 3,000 subscribers.
+Through this platform, I diligently produce educational content covering various computer science and engineering courses.
+Notably, I have curated numerous playlists, with one in particular garnering significant praise and attention from my viewers—Discrete Mathematics.

-A Tutorial channel of mine has 2934+ subscribers where I make tutorials on CSE courses.
-I have created several playlists.
-Discrete Mathematics is the playlist that is appreciated more by my viewers.
+Thank you for your attention.
 </p>
 <p>
 <a href="https://linkedin.com/in/juborajnaofel" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="juborajnaofel" height="30" width="40" /></a>